kl1nton/1_Applied_Basic_Science/2_Physiology.md

 50% - F: 21, 23, 24, 25, 26

 ### Q2.21
-Insulin is produced by the Beta-cells of the islets of Langerhans in the pancreas.
-Insulin secretion from endocrine pancreas is inhibited by:
+Insulin is produced by the Beta-cells of the islets of Langerhans in the pancreas. *Insulin secretion from endocrine pancreas* is inhibited by:

 	A. Glucagon
 	B. a2-Adrenergic agonists
-	C. 2-Adrenergic agonists
+	C. B-Adrenergic agonists
 	D. Cholecystokinin
 	E. Muscarinic agonists

 #### Answer: A. Glucagon - *FALSE* = B. a2-Adrenergic agonists - TRUE
-- Low levels of glucose in the circulation and substances that inhibit glucose metabolism, such as 2-deoxy-D-glucose, inhibit insulin.
-Insulin is also inhibited by decreased amounts of fatty acids and amino acids.
-The actions of somatostatin, sympathetic nervous stimulation and adrenaline (epinephrine) through α-adrenergic receptors are all inhibitory to insulin release.
-On the other hand, glucose is the principal stimulus for insulin release.
-Within 10 minutes of eating a meal rich in carbohydrates, especially simple sugars, blood glucose levels rise above 80mg/dl and this is sufficient to stimulate the release and synthesis of insulin.
-In general, naturally occurring hexoses and trioses, monosaccharides that can be metabolised, are more potent stimuli of insulin secretion than those that cannot be metabolised, such as mannose.
-The oral administration of glucose tends to augment the release of insulin because glucose absorption stimulates the secretion of gastrointestinal (GI) hormones that also stimulate insulin secretion.
-Gastric inhibitory peptide is the most important GI hormone to stimulate insulin release, but gastrin, secretin and cholecystokinin also play a role.
-Some amino acids stimulate the secretion of insulin.
-The two most effective are the essential amino acids arginine and lysine.
-Fatty acids and ketone bodies cause little if any increase in insulin secretion.
-Glucagon, growth hormone and adrenaline, acting through its β receptor, all stimulate insulin release, as do parasympathetic nervous system stimulation and cyclic adenosine monophosphate (cAMP).
+- &darr; glucose in circulation and inhibitors of glucose metabolism
+	- Such as 2-deoxy-D-glucose, inhibit insulin
+- Insulin is also inhibited by &darr; amounts of fatty acids and amino acids
+- Actions of somatostatin, sympathetic nervous stimulation and adrenaline (epinephrine)
+	- through α-adrenergic receptors are *all inhibitory to insulin release*
+- **NOTE** Glucose is principal stimulus for insulin release

+##### Notes
+- Within 10 minutes of eating a meal rich in carbohydrates, especially simple sugars
+	- blood glucose levels rise above 80mg/dl
+	- this is sufficient to stimulate release and synthesis of insulin
+- Naturally occurring hexoses and trioses, monosaccharides that can be metabolised
+	- are more potent stimuli of insulin secretion than those that cannot be metabolised
+- Oral administration of glucose tends to augment release of insulin
+	- because glucose absorption stimulates secretion of gastrointestinal (GI) hormones
+		- that also stimulate insulin secretion
+- Gastric inhibitory peptide is most important GI hormone to stimulate insulin release
+	- but gastrin, secretin and cholecystokinin also play a role
+- Some amino acids stimulate secretion of insulin
+- Glucagon, growth hormone and adrenaline, acting through its β receptor
+	- all stimulate insulin release
+	- as do PNS stimulation and cyclic adenosine monophosphate (cAMP)

 ### Q2.22
 Vasopressin is release from the posterior pituitary gland when these is a decrease in plasma: